 Spotify just bought the rights to one of the most popular, “The Joe Rogan Experience,” for a rumored $100 million.
 Across the industry, estimates show podcast revenue is expected to hit $1 billion by 2021.
 There’s big money to be had in podcasting.

 It’s like a second golden age of radio, but unlike in the good old days, there are all kinds of specialty and genre podcasts to choose from.
-Tap or click here to listen to Kim’s podcasts, Consumer Tech Update and Komando on Demand.
+Tap or click here to listen to Kim’s podcasts, Daily Tech Update and Kim Komando Explains.

 If you’ve got a bright idea and the drive to jump into podcasting, you need to gather the right equipment.
 We’ll show you some essential, and beginner-friendly, options.
 Ready to go live?

 You can’t start recording a podcast without a computer to engineer the whole thing.
 Computers can run the software used to mix your audio, as well as control the various pieces of equipment you use to capture your voice.
 An old laptop probably just won’t cut it.

 You don’t need a super high-powered machine for audio recording, but sufficient memory will help all your software and equipment run faster.
 The Acer Aspire 5 comes standard with 4GB of RAM and a solid-state hard drive, which has faster read speeds than ordinary spinning discs.